Applying for a permanent residence card for third-country national family members of EU citizens entitled to freedom of movement

 -

-You are a family member of a person with German citizenship, i.e. you are
+You are a family member of a person with German citizenship, i.e., you are

 - spouse,

-- life partner,
+- a domestic partner,

 -

-Please note: Shorter periods of absence
+Please note:

-are not taken into account when calculating the period required to acquire permanent residence.
-Permanent residence can also be assumed if you leave Germany for a total of six months per year or to perform military or alternative service, as well as for up to twelve consecutive months on a one-time basis for an important reason (e.g., due to serious illness, studies, or vocational training).
+Shorter periods of absence are not taken into account when calculating the time required to acquire the right to permanent residence.
+Thus, continuous residence may also be assumed if you leave Germany for a total of six months per year, or to perform military service or alternative service, or for a single period of up to twelve consecutive months for an important reason (for example, due to a serious illness, studies, or vocational training).

 Procedure

-- During the appointment, your identity and documents will be checked (please bring your documents, if possible the originals, with you to the appointment).
+- During the appointment, your identity and documents will be verified (please bring your documents to the appointment, preferably the originals).

 - The permanent residence card is usually issued within six months.